surthgide/thesis/text/1_sec.typ

 $ G_(a b) + Lambda g_(a b) = kappa T_(a b) $

 This set of equations, which gives as a solution the equations of motion, can be interpreted in two ways: from right to left, the energy content of spacetime determines the curvature of the latter; from left to right, the curvature of the spacetime tells the matter within it how to move.
-The cosmological constant term could mean that the vacuum possesses a non-zero energy or that spacetime has an intrinsic curvature, or both.
+The cosmological constant term could mean that the vacuum possesses a non-zero energy, that spacetime has an intrinsic curvature, or both.